Yes-Theory/yes-theory.github.io/README.md

 * Sometimes it helps to close the site and to try again

 Also try to join on another device it will sync across devices.

+## Event planing
+Awesome!
+Hosting a Yes Theory event is one of the best experiences you will ever make.
+To simplify your life we would like to support you with your planing.
+## Where should I start?
+Maybe you already know the people then you could start with finding a date.
+You can use the [tool Doodle](https://doodle.com/de/) (use the free version) to find a date which suits most of the people.
+If you don't know many people you might want to join a [group](#group) or a [groupchat](#groupchat) and use this as a base.
+## Find a meeting location
+Now that you have found a date and the Yes Fams you have to decide a location where you will meet.
+I recommend a HBF (main trainstation) or a big square.
+In cologne the big square between the Dom and the HBF is perfect for the first meet.
+## Activities
+There is so much stuff you can do.
+Here are some examples:
+* Christmas market
+* Ice skating
+* Indoor rock climbing
+* Dancing
+* Free hugs
+* Helping homeless people
+* Secret Santa (Wichteln)
+* Party

+## Spread the message

 # Backend
 ## How to contribute?
 If you would like to change a file send a Pull request with the changes to this repository.
 After that it can be discussed and merged with the main version.